stephanbracke/intermagnet-technical-manual/chapters/submitdata/subqddata.rst

 .. _sub_dat_qd_data_ws:

-Submission Via Web Service
+Submission via WEB Service
 --------------------------
 Please refer to the description for preliminary data in :numref:`sub_dat_prel_ws`.

 .. _sub_dat_qd_email:

-Submission Via Email
+Submission via Email
 --------------------

 Please refer to the description for preliminary data in :numref:`sub_dat_prel_email`.

 .. _sub_dat_qd_check:

-How To Check If Your Data Has Been Received
+How to Check if Your Data Has Been Received
 -------------------------------------------

 Please refer to the description for preliminary data in :numref:`sub_dat_prel_check` .